-Trans Siberian Railway Day 2 was from Brantovka to Talitsa about 1433 kms.
-This is the second day of my Siberian Trek, and my first full day on board the train.
+Trans Siberian Railway Day 2 on board the 070Ч Moscow to Irkutsk train was from Brantovka to Talitsa about 1433 kms.
+This was the second day of my Siberian Trek, and my first full day on board the train.

 Sleeping was no problem, must have been the rocking and rolling.

 At Balezino we changed locomotives again, guessing now that the changes are crew related.
 Each crew must look after their own equipment, so each crew change they swap out the equipment

 The locals at Balenzino were also selling souvenirs and soft toys along with cold drinks, instant noodles.
 A bit cool this morning, 10 C, and very grey.

 It has been quite sometime since I have had to have a birdbath to freshen up, around 27 years.
 The main differences to my time on Oberon Class Submarines are that there is more space and water :).
 Train 070Ч does not have any showers and only caters for 2nd and 3rd class passengers.

 On Day 2 we traversed two timezones and by the end of the day were 2 hours ahead of Moscow time.

 Perm is the biggest city we have been through, the station though was boring plus I think it was where they removed the people related effluent.
 Guessing that this is probably the reason why there were no locals selling stuff at the station.

 Another of the long stops, the food and drink shops here provided a lot more goods including bakery items, fresh fruit and veg.